The Amazing Spider-Man (comic strip): Reprints

 Pocket Books released two paperbacks reprinting stories from the strip, with color added, in 1980.

 In 1991, the story arc "The Wedding!" was reprinted in a trade paperback which also includes the comic book version of the story.

 Panini Publishing UK published The Daily Adventures of the Amazing Spider-Man in the United Kingdom in 2007.
 The black-and-white trade paperback collection reprints the first two years of the newspaper strip.

 Marvel has published two hardcover volumes of newspaper strips, reprinting stories from 1977-1980.
 The first, Spider-Man Newspaper Strips Volume 1, was published in 2009, reprinting stories by Stan Lee and John Romita Sr. Spider-Man Newspaper Strips Volume 2 was published in 2011, reprinting stories by Lee, Romita, and Larry Lieber.
 In 2014, both volumes were published in softcover editions.

 Starting in 2015, Marvel and IDW Publishing began co-publishing hardcover reprints from the strip's beginning in a series called The Amazing Spider-Man: The Ultimate Newspaper Comics Collection, published by the IDW imprint, The Library of American Comics.
 Each volume (1-5) is subtitled for the years covered in the individual book.

-In 2025, Clover Press announced a new partnership with Marvel for new The Amazing Spider-Man Newspaper Strip softcover collections covering one year from 1977 to 1980 per volume in chronological order.
+In 2025, Clover Press announced a new partnership with Marvel for new The Amazing Spider-Man Newspaper Strip softcover collections covering one year from 1977 onwards per volume in chronological order.
 First available through a crowdfunding campaign, the books will also be released individually in bookstores in 2026.
+These reprints also include the two Pocket Books color reprints from 1980, and the original unsolicited 1970 strips as a mini hardcover titled "The Original Newspaper Strips by Stan Lee and John Romita".

 The comic strip world is designated as its own universe within Marvel's multiverse, Earth-77013, and is featured in the "Spider-Verse" comic storyline.